johndatserakis/vue-navigation-bar/README.md

 # build demo page
 npm run build:example

+# build library
+npm run build:library

-# build
+# build everything and run tests
 npm run build
 ```

 ### TODO

 - I'd like to be able to have icons with each option.
 I usually use font-awesome, but we'd want them to be totally free for use in an open-source program.
+Maybe font-awesome 5 could work.
+Almost thinking slots here if that can somehow work.

 - Add an optional search input bar.

-- It may be cool to `$emit` some events out when different actions happen, like when the collapse button is clicked.
-May be something that can added and useful to someone.

 - Add more thorough tests.